samymov/Multiagent/terraform/README.md

 # Terraform Infrastructure

-This directory contains Terraform configurations for the Alex Financial Planner project.
+This directory contains Terraform configurations for the Samy Financial Planner project.

 ## Structure